Mortgage Rate Holds in Canada Explained

 In practice, the protection is the same: the lender guarantees a rate for a defined period, and you’re shielded from increases.
 Whether your lender calls it a hold or a lock, the questions to ask are identical: How long does it last?
 Does it float down if rates drop?
 And what happens if I need an extension?

 Don’t get caught up in terminology.
 Focus on the three things that matter: duration, float-down policy, and renewal options.
-[INTERNAL-LINK: mortgage pre-approval rate hold]
+Your pre-approval is where all three get locked in.

 Can You Extend a Rate Hold?